-Location: On street of Gran Via between streets of Rocafort and Calàbria.
+Place: On street of Gran Via between streets of Muntaner and Calabria.
 Map link

-"La feria de Reyes de la Gran Via" is also called "Sant Tomàs i Reis" fair (St Thomas and Kings) - and also sometimes called the Twelfth Night Fair: This is one of the biggest Christmas and New Year markets for gifts and toys in Barcelona and located on part of the Gran Via main road in Barcelona.
-It has around 300 markets stalls mostly with toys but also other traditional "Reyes" gifts like "carbon de azucar" (candy coal.)
+"La feria de Reyes de la Gran Via" is also called "Sant Tomàs i Reis" fair (St Thomas and Kings) - and also sometimes called the Twelfth Night Fair.
+This is one of Barcelona's biggest Christmas and New Year street markets for toys.
+It's located on part of the Gran Via main road in Barcelona.
+It has around 300 markets stalls, mostly toys, but also other traditional "Reyes" gifts like "carbon de azucar" (candy coal.)

 Fira de Nadal solidària is a charity Christmas market organized by the Barcelona city council with focus on selling artisan arts and crafts that benefit charites and promote awareness of social issues and civic responsibility.

-Location: Carrer Joan Güell - Plaça de Sants. > Map link
+Place: Carrer Joan Güell - Plaça de Sants.
+Map link

 Lovely 1 day Christmas market at Pedralbes monastery, where you can also enjoy guided visits of the monastery and enjoy Christmas carol singing.

 There are also lovely Christmas markets and fairs in towns and village near Barcelona.
 We can recommend the Fira de Nadal in Caldes de Montbui on 30th November & 1st December 2014